9 Intro to Linux Administration

 The mkdir

-command throws an error if you try to create a path that includes some directories that already exist – for example if project1
+command throws an error if you try to create a path that includes some existing directories – for example, if project1

 already existed in the example above.
 The -p